Finder makes money from featured partners, but editorial opinions are our own.

 Commission icon

-Other agents charge a commission for their services, calculating their fee as a percentage of the purchase price of your property.
+Fees are calculated as a percentage of the purchase price of the property.
 Once again, the size of this commission could vary depending on the price bracket your property falls into, and also according to the level of service you select.
 However, as a general guide, commissions range from 1% to 3% of the purchase price.

 To give you an idea of how much you could pay in fees under a commission model, let’s look at the 1% to 3% fee range for a variety of properties: